Nashville-Public-Library/bedework-docs/docs/add-events/series.md

 ---
 Title: Series
+sidebar_position: 13
 ---

 # Series

 ## Book Clubs

-Enter book clubs as recurring events (master event).
+* Enter book clubs as recurring events (master event).
 Then add additional info to each instance of the master.
-Bedework displays the info added to each instance (specific title for the event date,).
+* Bedework displays the info added to each instance (specific title for the event date,).
-Add Book Club image from Image Library to entries.
+* Add Book Club image from Image Library to entries.

 ### Master Listing Template